delingren/walle/README.md

 # Wall-E 2.0

 I bought this Wall-E toy made by Thinkway on eBay.
 Actually I bought a few, all partially  broken.
-It's pretty primitive.
+The toy is pretty primitive.
 It can make some basic moves.
 But the treads cannot be independently controlled.
 The arms can go up and down a little too, but not independently.
 The head can turn.
 The eyes can tilt a little bit.
+It only has one motor and it's smartly connected to all those parts with a gearbox to make them move in some ways.
+But in general, there isn't a high degree of maneuverability.
 It also has a speaker to make some sounds.
 When new, it came with an IR remote control.
 None of the ones I bought still had it.

 ![wall-e](IMG_0779.jpeg)